jhpyle/docassemble/_docs/groups.md

 have written `friend.complete_attribute = 'birthdate'` and skipped the [`code` block] entirely.

+You can also set `complete_attribute` to a list of attribute names.
+In this case, the item will be considered complete when it has a definition for each attribute in the list of of attributes.

+{% include side-by-side.html demo="gather-list-friend-good-order-2" %}

 When you write your own class definitions, you can set a default `complete_attribute` that is not really an attribute, but a method that behaves like an attribute.